-As part of its annual review of audit service, the Committee reviews the performance, effectiveness and general relationship with the Independent Auditor (the Auditor or Johnston Carmichael), including its independence and objectivity.
-Key elements of these reviews include: discussions with the Manager regarding the audit service provided; separate meetings with the Auditor; consideration of the completeness and accuracy of the Johnston Carmichael reporting; and a review of the relationship the Auditor has with the Manager.
+As part of its annual review of audit services, the Committee considers the performance, cost effectiveness and general relationship with the Auditor.
+In addition, the Committee reviews the independence and objectivity of the Auditor.
+Key elements of these reviews include: discussions with the Manager regarding the audit service provided; separate meetings with the Auditor; consideration of the completeness and accuracy of the Johnston Carmichael reporting and a review of the relationship the independent Auditor has with the Manager.